tim-koko/website/content/en/blog/20240901-supply-chain-security-01.md

 lead: "Supply Chain Security more and more becomes the attention it deserves, let's have a short introduction about Cosign, Rekor and Fulcio."
 ---

-### Enhancing Supply Chain Security in Kubernetes with Cosign, Sigstore, and Fulcio
+### Enhancing Supply Chain Security in Kubernetes with Cosign, Rekor and Fulcio

 As Kubernetes continues to dominate the container orchestration landscape, ensuring the security of the software supply chain becomes increasingly critical.
 Even seasoned Kubernetes practitioners must navigate the complexities of securing their containerized applications from development through deployment.
 In this blog, we delve into how Cosign, Sigstore, and Fulcio can fortify supply chain security in your Kubernetes environment.